-Kingston is a relatively small (the population of the city and suburbs is around 120,000), "university" city, located midway between Toronto and Montreal and about 160 kilometres south of Ottawa.
+Kingston is a relatively small city with a population of approximately 130,000 people.
+It's located midway between Toronto and Montreal and about 160 kilometres south of Ottawa.